ArduPilot/ardupilot_wiki/dev/source/docs/ros-aruco-detection.rst

 Some Useful links
 =================

-- Blog post `Indoor autonomous flight with Arducopter, ROS and Aruco Boards Detection <https://discuss.ardupilot.org/t/indoor-autonomous-flight-with-arducopter-ros-and-aruco-boards-detection/34699>`__:
+- Blog post `Indoor autonomous flight with ArduCopter, ROS and Aruco Boards Detection <https://discuss.ardupilot.org/t/indoor-autonomous-flight-with-arducopter-ros-and-aruco-boards-detection/34699>`__:
   A similar system to the one described here but on the quadcopter there is a Raspberry Pi 0 (instead of Raspberry Pi 3), due to the limited computing resources the aruco_gridboard node run on desktop PC and the relevant data (mainly images and pose estimation) are exchanged with the quadcopter using ROS messages.

 - Blog post `Vision Positionning Experiments using SKYVIPER <https://discuss.ardupilot.org/t/vision-positionning-experiments-using-skyviper/38348>`__: